Razer Balckshark V2 Review , Razer, Headset, Gaming

 Game Performance

 Playing games with the Razer BlackShark V2 has been easy for a long time.
 This headset is compatible in one way or another with almost all gaming platforms; remove the USB sound card and plug it into your PlayStation 4, Nintendo Switch, or Xbox One via 3.5mm.
-On PC, Razer BlackShark V2 on games like Valorant, Overwatch all sound fantastic with BlackShark V2.
-In all of these games, choosing directional audio cues like footsteps and gunshots is easy.
+On PC, Razer BlackShark V2 on games like Valorant and Overwatch all sound fantastic with BlackShark V2.
+Choosing directional audio cues like footsteps and gunshots is accessible in all of these games.
 You never feel like you don’t have at least a rough sense of where the sound is coming from.

 Razer-blackshark-v2-gaming